PlaidCloud/website/content/en/docs/reference/command-line-tools-reference/feature-gates.md

 - `SupportNodePidsLimit`: Enable the support to limiting PIDs on the Node.
-  The parameter `pid=<number>` in the `--system-reserved` and `--kube-reserved` options can be specified to ensure that the specified number of process IDs will be reserved for the system as a whole and for Kubernetes system daemons respectively.
+  The parameter `pid=<number>` in the `--system-reserved` and `--kube-reserved` options can be specified to ensure that the specified number of process IDs will be reserved for the system as a whole and for PlaidCloud system daemons respectively.
 - `SupportPodPidsLimit`: Enable the support to limiting PIDs in Pods.
 - `SuspendJob`: Enable support to suspend and resume Jobs.
 See